ashlink11/portfolio/project-one-frontend-notes.md

       - to change colors for teaching effect
       - code carousel
     - embedded jupyter notebook
+- design notes:
+  - i like the aptos font #key

 next steps: (april 5, 2024)
 - keep working on this^